m

 Even indoor cats can be exposed to viruses through human contact, other pets, or accidental escapes.
 Vaccinations provide essential protection.

-How often should dogs be vaccinated?
+How often does my dog need to be vaccinated?

 Are pet vaccinations safe?